 If you want to graduate work-ready, then you need your dream degree from the University of Central Lancashire.
 That's what our graduates did and now they're ready for the world of work, having benefitted from real work experience, close industry links and skills-related modules.

-Read how our recent alumni turned their dream degree into a rewarding career – we’re No 1 in the UK for business start-ups still thriving after three years, and 93.9%* of our students are in employment or further study 6 months after graduating.
+Read how our recent alumni turned their dream degree into a rewarding career – We are ranked second in the UK for the number of graduate start-ups still running after three years *, and 95.5%** of our students are in employment or further study six months after graduating.

-Jason Thelwell used his Engineering degree which he was awarded to him by the University of Central Lancashire (UCLan) to climb through the ranks of the Fire and Rescue Service.
+Jason Thelwell used his degree in BSc (Hons) Fire Engineering Management which he was awarded to him by the University of Central Lancashire (UCLan) to climb through the ranks of the Fire and Rescue Service.

 Mark Fenning has gone from Law graduate at UCLan to an associate at Stephenson’s Solicitors in just eight years.

 Terence had spent ten years working as a Senior Cardiac Physiologist.
 However after losing both of his parents to cancer at a young age he became inspired to help others during such difficult times.